Skip to main content

 Blossom end rot is not caused by disease or insects.
-Blossom end rot is a physiological disorder caused by inadequate levels of calcium in developing fruit and can occur at any stage of fruit development.
+BER is a physiological disorder caused by inadequate levels of calcium in developing fruit and can occur at any stage of fruit development.
 There are several different reasons why tomato plants may not be getting enough calcium.

 Blossom end rot can be caused by: